fleek-network/fleek-network-docs/references/Lightning CLI/keystore-backup.md

 ## Low security backup

-To zip and encrypto the `$HOME/.lightning/keystore` directory run:
+To zip and encrypt the `$HOME/.lightning/keystore` directory run:

 ```sh
 # It'll prompt for password (remember)